AuraLedger/AuradexRelay/README.md

-# aurasocks
+# Auradex Relay
-websocket server for auradex
+websocket relayer for auradex

+This is a simple and temporary message relaying server for Auradex that will eventually be replaced by a p2p messaging system.

 ## Pre-reqs
 [NodeJS](https://nodejs.org/en/)